-- 2. Recementing bridges, inlays, onlays, and crowns at least 12 months after insertion and every 12 months per tooth thereafter - 3.
+- 1. Crown buildup procedure - 2.
+Recementing bridges, inlays, onlays, and crowns at least 12 months after insertion and every 12 months per tooth thereafter - 3.
 One repair of dentures or fixed bridgework per 24 months - 4.
-Restoration services, limited to: - Cast metal, resin-based, gold, or porcelain/ceramic inlays, onlays, and crowns for teeth with extensive caries or fractures that are unable to be restored with an amalgam or composite filling - b.
-Replacement of existing inlay, onlay, or crown at least seven years after the restoration was initially placed or last replaced - c.
+Restoration services, limited to: - a.
+Cast metal, resin-based, gold, or porcelain/ceramic inlays, onlays, and crowns for teeth with extensive caries or fractures that are unable to be restored with an amalgam or composite filling - b.
+Replacement of existing inlay, onlay, or crown at least seven years after the restoration was initially placed or last replaced

+- c.
 Post and core, in addition to crown.
 Please note that the teeth being restored must have been treated with a root canal and have a good prognosis. - d.
 Stainless steel crowns - 5.
 Prosthetic services, limited to: - a.
 Initial placement of removable dentures or fixed bridges - b.
 Replacement of removable dentures or fixed bridges that cannot be repaired at least seven years after the last placement date - c.
 Addition of teeth to existing partial denture - d.
-One relining or rebasing of existing removable dentures at least 24 months after the last placement date (unless an immediate prosthesis replacing three or more teeth is needed) and every 24 months thereafter - 6.
-Two teledentistry, synchronous (D9995), or asynchronous (D9996) appointments per calendar year (when available)
+One relining or rebasing of existing removable dentures at least 24 months after the last placement date (unless an immediate prosthesis replacing three or more teeth is needed) and every 24 months thereafter